Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which AWS service identifies security groups that allow unrestricted access to a user’s AWS resources?
+### Which AWS service identifies security groups that allow unrestricted access to a user's AWS resources?

 - [x] AWS Trusted Advisor.
 - [ ] Amazon Inspector.